desbma/rsop/README.md

   - `rso`: open file (`xdg-open` replacement)
   - `rsp`: preview files in terminal, to be used for example in terminal file managers or [`fzf`](https://github.com/junegunn/fzf) preview panel
 - Supports opening and previewing from data piped on stdin (very handy for advanced shell scripting, see [below](#show-me-some-cool-stuff-rsop-can-do))
+- Supports chainable filters to preprocess data (for example to transparently handle `.log.xz` files)
 - Simple config file (no regex or funky conditionals) to describe file formats, handlers, and associate both

 Compared to other `xdg-open` alternatives: